 The South River, upstream of the city of Waynesboro is a slow meandering stream.
 Once it reaches the city the large springs begin to cool the water and increase the flow as well as fish activity.
 The south offers both warm water and cold-water fishing.
 It holds panfish, rock bass, smallmouth, as well as the ever-abundant fallfish.
 But it’s best known for its Brown and Rainbow Trout.

 There are five different areas where you can fish in the South.
 Upstream of the city in the Lyndhurst area, Trout Unlimited has partnered with landowners to give the public a 3-mile section of the river to fish.
 This area is stocked annually with fingerling rainbow and brown trout, thanks to the Virginia Department of Wildlife Resources as well as the local “South River Fly Shop”.
-This is a fly fishing only section of river and only one trout above 20” may be retained per day.
+This is a fly fishing only section of the river and only one trout above 20” may be retained per day.

 Near Ridgeview Park in Waynesboro the river is “Designated stocked trout water”.
 This means the fish stocked in this section are of mature size and ready to be caught.
 You may use spinning equipment in this part of the river.
-The area runs through downtown between Wayne Avenue to 2nd street.
-This is one of if not the most popular section of the river due to the convenience of the city.
+The area runs downtown between Wayne Avenue to 2nd Street.
+This is one of if not the most popular sections of the river due to the convenience of the city.
 Be prepared to face fishing pressure here during the spring and fall.
 The fish in this area are wary of flies, so your presentation will be key.

 Within Basic Park, there is a ¼ mile section of the river that is designated for youth fishing only.
 It is stocked between April 1- June 15 and you must be 15 years or younger to fish it.
 You may keep three fish from this area.
 Adults assisting kids do not need a fishing license and are able to cast, bait, and remove a hook if need be, but they cannot set the hook or reel in the fish.

-Finally, the last area reaches from Grand Caverns park to Grottoes Town Park.
+Finally, the last area reaches from Grand Caverns Park to Grottoes Town Park.
 This is also “Designated Stocked Trout Water”.

 Similar to Mossy and Buffalo you will need a free permit that you can obtain when purchasing your fishing license.

-Terrestrials are the fly to use come summertime.
+Terrestrials are the best fly to use come summertime.
 Any type of beetle, spider, or ant will be your best bet, and thanks to the springs feeding the river the water stay nice and cool even during the hottest days.
 The river wakes up during the spring and is on the lookout for all the hatches that may occur, from blue winged olives, stoneflies, and quill gordons.
 Fall is a great time to throw streamers to try and entice those big brown trout to come out.
 Again, thanks to the spring feeders the water will not freeze in water but the fish will slow down significantly.
 Look to the Zebra Midge this time of the year.